ryouchinsa/ryouchinsa.github.io/export/README.md

 },
 ```

-- You can export a keypoints object combined with a pixels object when you aligned the keypoints object at the row and the pixels object at the row + 1 on the label table.
+- You can export a keypoints object combined with a pixels object when you aligned the keypoints object at the row and the pixels object at the row + 1 on the labels table.

 ```
 "annotations": [